MattS8/IRSmartHub/README.md

  - **Groups**: *a list of groups the user is associated with*
 ### Remote Profile
 Contains a collection of pre-programmed actions
+- **Name**: A custom name given by the creator of the remote profile
- - **Buttons**: a map of actions to remote functions.
+- **Buttons**: a list of remote functions (either *actions* or *commands*).
 Remote functions can be static, pre-defined (i.e. VOL UP) or custom
+### Command
+Contains raw data for a single IR command
+- **Raw Data**: A string of raw data for the given command
+- **Raw Data Length**: The length of the raw data string.
+Used by the IR Hub when parsing
+### Action
+Contains data for a specific action.
+An action consists of one or more *Commands* in succession.
+An action can also specify a specific IR Hub to target for each command.
+- **Commands**: An ordered list of <Command, IR Hub> pairs.
+If a command is not associated with an IR Hub, the command is sent to the user's currently selected hub.
 ### Group
 Contains a collection of users, remote profiles, and associated hubs.
 This is used for sharing hubs between multiple users.
 Each group has a group owner and 0 or more users.
 Other users can be given specific permissions.
 - **Remote Profiles**: *a collection of profiles shared among the group*